 There is nothing more important in the workplace than health and safety.
 Business operations can run smoothly and efficiently while ensuring that employees can work in confidence without worrying about possible accidents.
 The Health and Safety at Work Act safeguards employees, employers and the general public against potential risks and consequences.
 The act presents a series of laws and guidance to maintain health, safety, and well-being while at work and enforce punishments if regulations are broken.

-While the Health and Safety at Work Act is broad legislation covering all industries, there are also distinct regulations contained within.
+While the Health and Safety at Work Act is broad legislation covering all industries, there are also distinct regulations.
 Certain sectors have more hazards than others, including ones that involve a lot of heavy lifting.
 Workplaces that use specialist lifting equipment to carry out lifting operations must navigate a wide range of health and safety risks.
 It is for this reason that LOLER was introduced to regulate the safe use of lifting equipment.

 Our first blog post will offer further insight into how LOLER works and how it affects you.
 Our experts on the topic will describe what LOLER is and the various ways in which it can benefit your workforce.